AIBiology/aibiology.github.io/Week_08.md

 ## Overview for Week {{page.week_num}}

-* Supervised vs unsupervised learning
+* Intro to Artificial Neural Networks

 ## What's due by the end of the week?